Pragya-011/Doctor-Fee-Prediction/README.md

 <br>

  - **`Geographical Distribution`**: Approximately 50% of the doctors are located in Bangalore, highlighting the city's significance in healthcare services.
- - **`Common Degrees`**: MBBS and BDS emerge as the most prevalent degrees among the doctors in your dataset, underscoring their popularity and importance in the medical field.
+ - **`Common Degrees`**: MBBS and BDS emerge as the most prevalent degrees among the doctors in the dataset, underscoring their popularity and importance in the medical field.
- - **`Dentistry Dominance`**: Dentists, as indicated by the high count, appear to be a prominent group within the dataset, reflecting the relevance of dental care in the healthcare system.
+ - **`Dentistry Dominance`**: Dentists, as indicated by the high count, appear to be a prominent group, reflecting the relevance of dental care in the healthcare system.
  - **`Experience Range`**: The majority of doctors fall within the 20-25 years of experience range, indicating a substantial presence of seasoned professionals.
  - **`Specialization Experience`**: Among different specializations, bariatric surgeons have the highest average years of experience, likely due to the complexity and specialized nature of their field.
 In contrast, chiropractors have the lowest average years of experience, possibly due to the nature of their practice, which may attract newer professionals.